Sydney Stringer, Counsel, International Trade

 Biography

-• Advises clients on trade remedy matters involving antidumping and countervailing duties, circumvention inquiries, global safeguard investigation, and administrative and sunset reviews.
+• Advises clients on U.S. law and policy involving the importation of goods, including antidumping and countervailing duties, circumvention inquiries, global safeguard investigations, and other tariff actions.

 Representative Work